Woke Royals' U.S. Election Interference ‘Violation’ of Megxit Deal: Claim

 Markle is about to make history as the first British royal family member to publicly be known to exercise their right to vote, noted TIME.

+Trump slammed Markle from the White House podium after the video message was released, while offering an observation of his own on the couple and their marriage.

+“I’m not a fan of hers,” Trump said of the actress.
+“I would say this – and she has probably heard that – I wish a lot of luck to Harry because he’s going to need it.”

-Meanwhile, Prince Harry will be unable to vote as he is not a U.S. citizen, however he feels less constrained when it comes to offering his own advice on climate and other matters.
+Although Prince Harry will be unable to vote as he is not a U.S. citizen, he feels less constrained when it comes to offering his own advice on climate and other matters.

 So "Prince Harry" can zip around the world on private jets, but we peasants mustn't fly to save the planet?
 Hypocrisy much? https://t.co/l8T5Ipdviw